-This fuss-free vegan cake is perfect for birthdays, celebrations, or when you just want something a little sweet.
-It uses traditional cake ingredients with a few easy swaps to make it dairy-free and egg-free.
+This fuss-free vegan strawberry cake is perfect for birthdays, celebrations, or when you just want something a little sweet.
+It uses traditional cake ingredients with a few easy swaps to make it dairy-free, egg-free, and vegan.

 Recipe features

-Like many of my popular recipes (I'm thinking vegan gingerbread loaf and zucchini bread) this recipe uses mostly traditional ingredients.
+Like many of my popular vegan baking recipes (I'm thinking vegan gingerbread loaf and vegan zucchini bread) this recipe uses mostly traditional ingredients.
+This isn't a healthy vegan cake, just a strawberry cake made without eggs and dairy.

 - Fresh strawberries are pureed and used in the cake and frosting.
 See below for tips on using frozen strawberries.